sea-erkin/log-snare/README.md

 You'll receive a username and password to login, have at it from there!

 ## Catching Attackers with Logging
-Insecure Direct Object References (IDORs) fall under the OWASP Top 10 category of "Broken Access Control".
+Insecure Direct Object References (IDORs) fall under the OWASP Top category of "Broken Access Controls".
 These vulnerabilities are some of the most severe as they can allow end-users access to resources they shouldn't be able to access.

-What most people don't realize, is IDOR vulnerabilities are some of the best opportunities for logging because in most cases, a user will never
+Most people don't realize, IDOR vulnerabilities are some of the best opportunities for logging.
+This is because in most cases, a user will never
 "accidentally" trigger an IDOR.
-IDOR vulnerabilities are typically achieved when a user asks for resources outside of their allowed interface.
+IDOR vulnerabilities are typically achieved when a user asks for resources outside their allowed interface.

 Attackers abuse web applications by asking web servers to return resources the user may not have access too, and this application hopes to serve as an educational resources on how to fix, prevent, and log these types of security events.